Red or processed meats

-Spicy foods can irritate the lining of both your stomach and oesophagus directly, but they may also weaken the LOS at the bottom of the oesophagus or alter the secretion of acid in the stomach which can all give rise to uncomfortable indigestion.
+Spicy foods can irritate the lining of both your stomach and oesophagus directly, but they may also weaken the LOS at the bottom of the oesophagus or alter the secretion of acid in the stomach which can all give rise to uncomfortable acid reflux.

-If you find you are sensitive to spicy foods, citrus fruits may also exacerbate your symptoms of indigestion.
+If you find you are sensitive to spicy foods, citrus fruits may also exacerbate your symptoms of acid reflux.
 The acidic nature of these foods may influence the LOS or alter the secretion of digestive juices.

-Chocolate is high in fat and may also have an influence on the LOS which can give rise to indigestion and discomfort.
+Chocolate is high in fat and may also have an influence on the LOS which can give rise to acid reflux and discomfort.

 If certain foods are able to relax the LOS then this means that your stomach is not fully closed off.
 As a result, the acidic contents are more likely to leak out and splash up into the oesophagus.